-While lying on your back with your legs out straight, push down with the knee on your operated leg and tighten your thigh muscles.
+While lying on your back with your legs out straight, push down with the knee and tighten your thigh muscles.
+You should be able to see the knee cap move.
 Hold for a count of five.
 Relax and repeat.
-This exercise strengthens leg muscles to help regain function.
+This exercise strengthens leg muscles to help you regain function.